 Sometimes it is easier to directly have a look at structures or plots, instead of copying everything to your local computer.
 Therefore, we recommend an application that enables you to open graphical interfaces on the CIP Pool computers in the Mulliken Center and see the opened windows on your home computer.
 For everyone, who is interested, just google "X-Server connection windows linux" or some similar combination and try to install this on your own.
 For all others: Install Xming, a free Windows stand-alone program, and follow the setup there.
 Afterwards, always ensure that Xming is running, when you open a shell and try to open some visualization software.
 For that, you only have to start Xming (press the Windows button, type Xming and press enter), then the Xming symbol will appear at your taskbar.
-Now open a shell and type:
+Now you can login as described above (remember to have Xming running).